packistry/packistry.github.io/docs/guides/behind-a-reverse-proxy.md

 ## Configuring Packistry Behind a Reverse Proxy

-When running Packistry behind a reverse proxy, you need to ensure that headers are forwarded correctly and that the proxy IP is trusted.
+When running Packistry behind a reverse proxy, you need to ensure that the proxy IP is trusted.
 Below is an example configuration for [Kamal](https://kamal-deploy.org/) to achieve this.

 ### Example Configuration